leonardoanalista/corp-semantic-release/README.md

 * '--pre-commit [pre-commit]': Pre-commit hook [pre-commit].
 Pass a string with the name of the npm script to run. it will run like this: `npm run [pre-commit]`.
 If you need more hooks to be implemented please open an issue.
 * -b [branch] or --branch [branch]: Branch name allowed to run release.
 Default is master.
 If you want to release from another branch, you need to specify.
 * `-v` or `--verbose`: it prints extra info such as commit list from last tag and command details.
+* `--changelogpreset [preset]`: The conventional-changelog preset to use.
+Default is `angular`. `angular-bitbucket` is available for [BitBucket repositories](https://github.com/uglow/conventional-changelog-angular-bitbucket).
+Other presets can be installed: `npm i conventional-changelog-jquery` then pass this flag to the command: `--changelogpreset jquery`.

 **NOTE**: if you run via `npm`, you have to add `--` before the options so npm passes all arguments to node.
 Eg.: